Child Custody & Visitation: Protecting What Matters Most

 At the law offices of Andrew M. Wolfenson, Esq., P.C., our attorneys are here to help you focus on the real issues: looking out for your child’s best interests and preserving your parent-child relationship after the end of your marriage.

-Family law attorney Andrew Wolfenson has more than 25 years of experience negotiating (and when necessary, litigating) child custody and visitation arrangements for families in Union, Cedar Knolls and throughout northern and central New Jersey.
+Family law attorney Andrew Wolfenson has over 40 years combined experience negotiating (and when necessary, litigating) child custody and visitation arrangements for families in Union, Cedar Knolls and throughout northern and central New Jersey.

 Legal And Residential Child Custody